 An important step in understanding if land is contaminated is assessing the background levels.
 You may assess the background levels of waste, a chemical substance, or a prescribed substance.

 The background level is the naturally occurring concentration of waste, a chemical substance, or a prescribed substance on or under the surface of the land, or, in the vicinity of the land.
 This is when the background levels are not specified in the Regulations or an environment reference standard (ERS).

-EPA has developed Background levels: Identifying naturally occurring concentrations (publication 2033)to support duty holders assessing background levels.
-This draft guidance includes a method and approach for assessing background levels and includes case studies.
+We have written Background levels: Identifying naturally occurring chemical substances (publication 2033) to support duty holders assessing background levels.
+This guideline has a method and approach for assessing background levels and includes case studies.

 Read more about contaminated land

 Contaminated Land Policy (publication 1915)